dtx319/hmong-village/README.md

 **HMONG VILLAGE**
-A place for Hmong music lovers to recommend songs to each other.
+A place for Hmong music lovers to recommend songs to each other and build community.